← View all articles 06 Oct 2025

 PnrGo continues to support air operators with passenger and crew data transfers to the U.S., including APIS transmissions and TSA Secure Flight checks.

-• Operators will now receive automatic warnings from PnrGo if an unsupported gender marker or invalid passport format is detected before transmission.
+Operators will now receive automatic warnings from PnrGo if an unsupported gender marker or invalid passport format is detected before transmission.
+This proactive check helps to prevent operational disruptions.

 Should you have any questions, feel free to reach out to our team.